Warning: This document describes obsolete guidelines for creating launcher icons. Follow the latest launcher icon guidelines instead.

 Forward-facing and top-lit:

-- New for Android 2.0 and later platforms: Android Launcher icons should be forward-facing, with very little perspective, and they should be top-lit.
+- Android Launcher icons should be forward-facing, with very little perspective, and they should be top-lit.

 Note: Android applies separate text labels using the application name when displaying launcher icons, so you should avoid embedding text in your icon and instead focus on designing a distinct and memorable icon.